Alex Nikotina" />

-QuickBooks is an accounting software that manages a company’s accounting and bookkeeping tasks.
+QuickBooks is accounting software that manages a company’s accounting and bookkeeping tasks.
 The software has several versions available depending on an organization’s size, needs, and required operations.

 Traditionally, QuickBooks was available as a desktop version, but with the emergence and development of an online version, many bookkeepers are faced with a choice: stay with the desktop version or switch to the online one?
 This article will briefly compare the Desktop and Online versions of QuickBooks software and explore their features to enable the user to make an educated decision.

 Both QuickBooks Online and Desktop can be effectively used for accounting and bookkeeping tasks, although the interface and the operational processes may be different.
-The variations also depend on the versions of the software: there are several versions for both Online and Desktop software to choose from, making it easier for accountants, bookkeepers, and companies to accommodate their interests and needs.
+The variations also depend on the versions of the software: there are several versions of both Online and Desktop software to choose from, making it easier for accountants, bookkeepers, and companies to accommodate their interests and needs.

 Despite their differences, both the Online and Desktop versions have various features in common.
 Some of the common features include: